Contents

 towers and spires of Palazzo Vecchio

-Towers and Spires
+Towers and spires

 The towers and spires of Palazzo Vecchio are some of its most recognizable features.
 The main tower, Torre della Catena, was completed in the early 14th century and was used as a prison.
 The tower's pointed design is a hallmark of the Gothic style.
 Other towers and spires were added during the building's expansion and renovation in the mid-14th century.